syncfusion-content/wpf-docs/wpf/Classic/GridData/Exporting-and-Persistence.md

 #### Use Case Scenario

-A large data can be maintained asPDFpdf file and the entire content of the GridData control can be exported iPDF a pdf file.
+A large data can be maintained as PDF file and the entire content of the GridData control can be exported iPDF a pdf file.

 The following XAML code example shows, how the GridData control is defined in an application.